Dre Campbell Farm

 If none of those DIY remedies interest you, you can purchase a ready-to-use natural product.

-Below are our top 3 recommended caterpillar deterrent products that are safe for organic gardening use.
+Below are our top three recommended caterpillar deterrent products for organic gardening.

 1. Molt-X

-Moreover, you can use it up until the day of harvest.
-Besides, it also works on trees, roses, and ferns.
+You can also use it up until the day of harvest.
+In addition, it works on trees, roses, and ferns.

 2. Monterey Garden Insect Spray

-This product contains spinosad, which is toxic to hairy caterpillars (higad), sawfly larvae, and other pests.
+This product contains spinosad, which is effective against many caterpillar species, sawfly larvae, and other pests.

 You can use it on your lawns, vegetable gardens, fruit trees, and more.
 Furthermore, this organic caterpillar spray is fast-acting and easy to use.

-Use it on the affected area to control cutworms, caterpillars, gypsy moth larvae, leaf miners, and more.
-You can also use it on edible plants such as basil, lettuce, broccoli, and cauliflower up until the day of harvest.
+Apply it to the affected area to control cutworms, caterpillars, spongy moth caterpillars, leaf miners, and other pests.
+You can also use it on edible plants such as basil, lettuce, broccoli, and cauliflower.

 3. JMS Stylet Oil

 JMS is another fantastic product.
-It helps gardeners control many pests and some fungal plant diseases.
-Moreover, it is safe to use in organic gardening.
+It helps gardeners manage soft-bodied pests, mites, and some fungal plant diseases.

 Takeaway